-3.
+13. Bibliography

-Executive Summary
+Executive Summary for Policy Makers

+Introduction

-Indigenous eoples and local communities located in Arctic coastal areas depend on the sea for food, transportation, and for cultural and spiritual identity and social well-being.
-Industrial activities, marine management regimes, scientific research, shipping and tourism in Arctic marine and coastal areas have impacts on these people, and it is vital that they are involved and engaged in a meaningful way to benefit and mitigate negative consequences of such activities.
+Indigenous Peoples and local communities located in Arctic coastal areas depend on the sea for food, transportation, and for cultural and spiritual identity and social well-being.
+Industrial activities, marine management regimes, scientific research, shipping, emergency response and tourism in Arctic marine and coastal areas have impacts on these people, and it is vital that they are involved and engaged in a meaningful way to benefit and mitigate negative consequences of such activities.
 The Arctic Council has provided recommendations and guidance on how government and industry can engage Indigenous Peoples and local communities.
-In addition, local communities, indigenous organizations, industry and governments have also provided guidance and rules. these are spread across Arctic Council working groups, reports, government other documents.
+In addition, local communities, indigenous organizations, industry and governments have also provided guidance and rules.
+However, these are spread across Arctic Council working groups, various sectors, reports, governments and other documents, and present a variety of perspectives.

 Compiling and examining existing information on requirements, guidance or recommendations for engagement of Indigenous Peoples and local communities in marine activities can help identify principles, processes, and mechanisms for achieving meaningful engagement.
-The audience for this report is the Arctic Council, governments, Indigenous Peoples industry, NGOs, and academics will ways to improve relationships and interactions with Indigenous Peoples and local communities who are most affected by their maritime decisions, actions and activities.
+The audience for this Arctic Council report is the Arctic Council itself, governments, Indigenous Peoples and local communities, industry, NGOs, and academics.
+The hope is that this report will help readers find ways to improve relationships and interactions with Indigenous Peoples and local communities who are most affected by their maritime decisions, actions and activities.

+What is Meaningful Engagement?

+The term “meaningful engagement” has no single definition and does not have a “one size fits all” approach for all activities.
+It is understood to include a range of practices by government, industry and other actors seeking to operate in the Arctic region.
+What is considered meaningful engagement can be a matter of perspective by different entities.

+An engagement approach can be considered meaningful if it achieves the purposes for which the engagement is initiated.
+The purposes of engagement should be determined prior to the engagement, and that they are done so in partnership.
+It is important that both sides – those engaging and those being engaged – feel that engagement has been meaningful.

+Meaningful engagement can be shown by respect for culture and values, inclusion of Indigenous Knowledge, or recognition of the need for sustainable development.
+What is needed for meaningful engagement to be achieved is based on various factors such as the actors being engaged, culture, temporal and spatial scales of the project and communities impacted, the location of communities, and the nature of a proposed activity.

+It can also be understood as a requirement or obligation to be fulfilled as part of a project or activity.
+Legislation, treaties, land claim agreements, and other regulations in Arctic countries can place an obligation on governments to engage with Indigenous People and local communities.
+The legal basis for engagement can include rights of indigenous participation in decision-making, to be consulted, rights to self-government and government-to-government engagement.
+These laws place minimum requirements on governments to engage and should serve as a basis when determining an appropriate approach to engagement.

+Ultimately what constitutes meaningful engagement is determined by the Indigenous communities that are being engaged.
+Indigenous tribes in the Bering Strait region have described it as, “an ongoing and meaningful relationship between tribes and a federal agency that has the mutual objective of collaboration and should not be issue-based, it should be a relationship that is maintained even where no major issues of contention arise”.

 Good Practices

+A review of the approaches to engagement outlined in the documents have highlighted practices that governments, industry sectors, and other actors are currently using to engage with Indigenous People and local communities.